anttiharju/relcheck/README.md

 ## Usage

-Using defaults inside a git repository:
+Using defaults inside a Git repository:

 ```sh
 check-relative-markdown-links run
 ```

-for advanced usage, refer to printed out from
+for advanced usage, refer to printed out info from

 ```sh
 check-relative-markdown-links